 For more tips on dealing with children’s anxiety, see Val Mullally’s tips for helping an anxious child at Halloween.
 You might also find her article on 7 useful tips on how to build self esteem in your child helpful.
 Visit Val’s website for more help and tips.

 What other ways have you find helpful to support your child to deal with anxiety?
+Any other tips for dealing with anxiety in kids that you can share?
 Share your experience in the comments below.